gokcehan/lf/doc.md

 	map i $less $f     # shell command map U !du -csh *   # waiting shell command

+Command 'vmap' is used in the same way except it works in visual mode.

 Command 'cmap' is used to bind a key on the command line to a command line command or any other command:

 	cmap <c-g> cmd-escape